 This post contains affiliate links.
 We may earn money from the products mentioned in this post, but this is at no cost to you, and helps bring you more creative projects.
 Thank you for supporting Smart Party Planning.

 One of the great things about kids parties is the food.
-I am clearly a big kid at heart because I absolutely adore bite sized kids food.
+I am clearly a big kid at heart because I absolutely adore kids bite sized finger food.

 What is it about a tiny teddy sitting in a milky way bar or a wafer covered with sprinkles that makes us go giddy over the food table?